Betsy DeVos gets grilled in Congress over proposed elimination of Special Olympics funding

 "I still can’t understand why you would go after disabled children in your budget," Lee said Tuesday.
 "You zero that out.
 It’s appalling.”

+"It's a private organization.
+I love its work, and I have personally supported its mission.
+Because of its important work, it is able to raise more than $100 million every year," DeVos said.
+Eliminating its federal funding is a matter of "budget realities," she said, as the government is unable to fund "every worthy program."

+She also said President Donald Trump's budget proposal reflects a commitment to the nation's "7 million students with disabilities through a $13.2 billion request for special education funding, the same amount appropriated by Congress.

-The Trump administration's proposed education budget includes about $2 billion in cuts to Pell Grants on top of billions in reductions to about 30 other programs, according to Rep. Rosa DeLauro, D-Conn., chairwoman of the appropriations subcommittee.
+Rep. Rosa DeLauro, D-Conn., chairwoman of the appropriations subcommittee, said at the hearing Tuesday that the administration's proposed education budget includes about $2 billion in cuts to Pell Grants on top of billions in reductions to about 30 other programs.

 Trump also targeted education spending in both of his previous budget proposals, but Congress actually increased spending for the department's programs that help students with learning disabilities last year, according to the National Center for Learning Disabilities.